davidtchiu/davidtchiu.github.io/teaching/cs161/hwk0.me/index.md

    - Saving old outputs on the screen *will* get annoying though, when your programs get more complicated.
 So just remember that you can always re-enable this option.

 6. Let's try something a little more involved.
-Write a method called `printInitials()` that prints out your first, middle (if applicable), and last initials in "block form" (see below).
-Notice the formatting --- you should use the letter itself to create the block shape.
-For instance, my initials DTC might be printed as follows:
+Write a method called `printInitials()` that prints out your first, middle (if applicable), and last initials in "block form" (see how I printed mine below).
+There's not a pre-built command print a design like this, so you'll need to do it yourself!
+Notice the formatting below --- mine has multiple rows that I need to print out.
+Mine also uses the letter itself to create the block shape.
+For instance, my initials, DTC, might be output as follows:

    ```
    DDDDDD   TTTTTTTTT   CCCCCC